MiddlewQ/discord_bot/README.md

 ## How to run
 A .env file is required with your discord_token and command_prefix

-Programmed in WSL, recommend using Docker to build and run it.
+Programmed in WSL2 Ubuntu, recommend using Docker to build and run it.